Guide to Trade Mark Litigation in the UK

 The use of expert testimony is subject to the permission and control of the court.
 Expert evidence is restricted to that which is reasonably necessary to resolve the proceedings.
 Expert evidence on issues such as likelihood of confusion is generally not admissible.

-There are a number of statutory defences to trademark infringement, most of which are contained within Section 11 of the Trade Marks Act, as follows:
+There are a number of statutory defences to trademark infringement, most of which are contained within Section 11 of the Trademarks Act:

 - A person’s use of his or her own personal name or address does not constitute infringement, provided that such use is in accordance with honest practices in industrial or commercial matters.

-Section 11(2)(c) of the Trade Marks Act provides that a registered trademark is not infringed by use of a mark for the purpose of identifying goods or services as those of the proprietor, as long as such use:
+Section 11(2)(c) of the Trademarks Act provides that a registered trademark is not infringed by use of a mark for the purpose of identifying goods or services as those of the owner, as long as such use: